Obituary: Edward L. James Sr.

 Edward is survived by his wife of 32 years, Lois Hope Leenaars; his children, Edward James Jr., Esther Sanchez, Yolanda Trujillo, and Melissa James.
 Edward is also survived by his stepchildren, grandchildren and great grandchildren.

-Edward enjoyed being around people and those that truly knew him knew what a unique person he was.
+Edward enjoyed being around people and those who truly knew him knew what a unique person he was.
 Those that have the Lord in their life will always have Edward in their hearts.

-A visitation will be held for Edward on Monday, February 15, 2021 at Ruffner-Wakelin Prescott Chapel, 303 S. Cortez St, Prescott, AZ from 10:00 – 11:00 am with a graveside service to follow at 11:30 am at the Yavapai Prescott Indian Tribal Cemetery, 530 E. Merritt St, Prescott, AZ.
+A visitation will be held for Edward on Monday, Feb.
+15, 2021, at Ruffner-Wakelin Prescott Chapel, 303 S. Cortez St., Prescott, Arizona, from 10 to 11 a.m. with a graveside service to follow at 11:30 a.m. at the Yavapai-Prescott Indian Tribal Cemetery, 530 E. Merritt St., Prescott, Arizona.

 Funeral arrangements entrusted to Ruffner Wakelin Funeral Homes.
 Please log on to www.ruffnerwakelin.com to sign Edward’s guestbook and share a memory with the family.